ZaTribune/spring-security-demo/README.md

 - `USER`: Can view their own payroll information.
 - `ACCOUNTANT`: Can view, upload and update payroll information for all employees.
 - `ADMINISTRATOR`: Has all permissions.
-- `AUDITOR`: Can view payroll records for audit purposes.
+- `AUDITOR`: Can view security records for audit purposes.

 ### Role-Based Access Control
 Access to endpoints is restricted based on roles.
 For example: